Pavlos1/GRTrace/README.md

 ```

 This will trace the execution of ghostscript on a sample PDF file.
-Alternatively, you can specify the parser and input file.
+Alternatively, you can specify the parser and input file:

 ```bash
 ./run $PARSER $FILE